ONSdigital/Statistical-Method-Specifications/MoR_methodological_spec.md

 * Previous Year Forwards Imputation Link – Numeric – Optional
 * Previous Year Backwards Imputation Link – Numeric – Optional
 * Previous Year Construction Link – Numeric – Optional
+* Link Filter Columns – Optional – This can be any number of columns of any type that are to be used by the link filter (section 6.1.1) to prevent responders being used in the imputation link calculations

 Unless otherwise noted, fields must not contain null values.
 All other fields shall be ignored.